PavloLapan/typescript-react/README.md

     - Mark all as complete
     - Remove Item action
     - Edit item action
+    - Tests for Utils
+    - Tests for Model
 6) Added coverage report
+7) Fix Styles

 # Commands for running
 1. npm i
 2. npm start
 3. npm test (for starting tests)
-4. npm run test:coverage - for view coverage report ( currently 62.98 %)
+4. npm run test:coverage - for view coverage report ( currently 82.7 %)

 # Troubleshooting
    The most time spent on this task (70%) was for fix code and re-writing